Do All DAWs Sound the Same? The Truth Behind DAW Sound Differences

 Why DAWs Can Sound (and Feel) Different

-Summing Engines
+🔉 Summing Engines

-Pan Laws & Gain Staging
+🎚️ Pan Laws & Gain Staging

 This is one of the less-talked-about reasons DAWs might feel different.
 Pan laws affect how loud a signal is perceived when moved from centre to stereo.
-Different DAWs apply different default pan laws, which can create changes in stereo image and perceived balance—even if levels remain technically identical.
+Different DAWs apply different default pan laws, which can create changes in stereo image and perceived balance - even if levels remain technically identical.

-Stock Plugins and Effects
+🎛️ Stock Plugins and Effects

-Creative Environment
+🧠 Creative Environment

-Logic feels polished, musical, and structured.
+Logic feels polished faster, round, more musical, and fuller quickly.

 My Journey: From Ableton to Logic to Pro Tools and Back